+Ready to change the world?
 We empower the world’s top science innovators to advance their ideas from concept to viable first product.
 Cyclotron Road works in close partnership with an independent non-profit, Activate, which provides specialized entrepreneurship training and a curriculum designed to help innovators bring their innovations to market.
 Our close ties with UC Berkeley, many other academic institutions, and industry partners in the rich San Francisco Bay Area science and technology ecosystem and beyond help us meet our mission.

 We provide early-stage science entrepreneurs funding, startup training, and mentorship.
 Join a nationwide community of scientists on a mission to scale innovations across climate tech, advanced manufacturing, and other hard-tech sectors.
 Learn more about the application process.

 A Warm Welcome to Our 2022 Cyclotron Road Cohort

 We are thrilled to welcome a new cohort of 11 scientists and engineers to the prestigious two-year fellowship program at Cyclotron Road, based at the Department of Energy’s (DOE’s) Lawrence Berkeley National Laboratory (Berkeley Lab).